c1c4/chatRoom-Backend/README.md

 With the migrations created you can use the **alembic upgrade head**.
 When you finish don't forget to undo the changes on alembic.ini.

-For use, the message broker is on the requirements.txt You'll need to go to your terminal again and create a docker **docker run --rm -p 5672:5672 -p 8081:15672 rabbitmq:3-management**

 This project is made to use together with these two projects `https://github.com/c1c4/ChatRoom` and `https://github.com/c1c4/BotChatRoom`